nchase/css/css-naming.md

         }
       ```

-* responsive: we should be adding things, not taking them away
-* "add things, don't take them away" directive fights with nesting.

 ## What are some good reasons to not style directly to tagName?
 * *Not tied directly to that tagName.* If you need to change the tagName